 Buying older houses is fantastically appealing, however, if they’re well preserved.
 Graceful Georgian homes, with squarely built lines and imposing doors, are solid examples of older homes.
 Perhaps you adore Victorian styling or Edwardian?
 Large rooms, long sash windows and original fireplaces and flooring are all pretty persuading factors, especially if you are moving from a modern box.

 However, tuck away those rose-tinted specs – it’s time to get real.
 Remember the 1986 movie The Money Pit?
 No?
 Then watch it and weep.
-Unless you have several long weekends with nothing to do, and a large disposable sum of cash, you might like to think twice about that solid looking red-bricked house on a leafy street in suburbia.
-Here are just a few pitfalls you may encounter, when buying an older home:
+Unless you have several long weekends with nothing to do and a large disposable sum of cash, you might like to think twice about that solid looking red-bricked house on a leafy street in suburbia.

 Lead Paint (Not like Jam)